sjl/clojurecraft/docs.markdown

 World data is shared between all the bots you create in a single process.
-This helps keep memory usage down by not storing duplicate copies of chunk and entity information for each bot`in the same world.
+This helps keep memory usage down by not storing duplicate copies of chunk and entity information for each bot in the same world.

 Worlds
 ------

 `World` objects have several pieces of data.
 Please read the Transactions section to learn why the data is structured the way it is.

 `(:time world)` is a ref containing the current world time.

 `(:entities world)` is a ref containing a map of entity IDs to `Entity` refs.

-`(:chunks world)` is a ref containing a map of chunk coordinates ([x y z] vectors) to `Entity` refs.
+`(:chunks world)` is a ref containing a map of chunk coordinates ([x y z] vectors) to `Chunk` refs.

 Locations
 ---------